 For every player evaluated in the draft process, all personnel departments have a grading chart and formula in order to stack or separate players within their positional category.
 This is the grading system I created over 11 years as a director with the Carolina Panthers.

 All 32 teams have their own grading system and structure.
 The two scouting organizations that a majority of teams subscribe to are NFS (National Football Scouting) and BLESTO.
 Both have their own grading systems that are quite different from each other.

-The chart shown below I used to grade both collegiate and professional players.
 I have developed both a Digital Draft Board and a Digital Pro Board.
 The digital pro board tracked movement throughout the NFL of players from 53-man rosters, to practice squads or those put on injured reserve) as well as priority free agents, street free agents and emergency list players and or trades.

 Emergency player listing is extremely important and is used in case there are injuries, which happen every day.
 For a player that is injured in a game, they must be replaced.
 Personnel directors and general managers look at this list during games once notified of major long- term injuries.
 This allows the personnel staff quick reference so they can start calling agents immediately.
 These calls are made mid-game if needed.
 Emergency players are those on the street with NFL experience and good production.

 The grading chart ranges from 8.00 down to 1.0.
 The same grading scale is used to keep continuity between college and pro player reports, even though the description relates to the level of play.
 Players are grouped by color before a grade is given.
 A numerical grade is added for stacking purposes later, creating separation.

 |8.00||EXCEPTIONAL||ELITE PLAYER||#1 Pick||PRO BOWL PLAYER|

 |EXCELLENT||POTENTIAL PRO BOWL PLAYER||2-5